-Do you have a dog with way too much energy or a pup that could use to lose a few pounds?
-If this sounds familiar, a weighted vest for your four legged friend may be just what your pup needs.
+A Dog Weight Vest could be just what the doctor (vet) ordered for a dog with way too much energy or a pup that could use to lose a few pounds?
+If this sounds like a problem you’re facing, a weighted vest for dogs may be just what your pup needs.

 - The first is to aid in building muscle and strength in your pet during exercise and it helps to increase stamina and endurance.